Air Classics Museum of Aviation

 The Air Classics Museum of Aviation is an aviation museum located at the Aurora Municipal Airport in Sugar Grove, Illinois.

 History

 Establishment

 The museum was founded by Rod Kath, Larry Matt, Irvin Lewandowski, Jack Rodgers, Robert Knoll in 1990 after they met at The Landings Airport in Huntley, Illinois.
-It opened with 17 aircraft three years later at the DuPage Airport in West Chicago, Illinois and began fundraising for a purpose built facility across the airport.
+It opened with 17 aircraft three years later at the DuPage Airport in West Chicago, Illinois and began fundraising for a purpose built 100,000 sqft facility across the airport.
 However, within two years Knoll, Lewandowski and Rodgers had died.
 Their deaths resulted in a significant drop in funding and in another two years the museum was being asked to leave the airport.
 Shortly before moving, it completed the restoration of a F4F-3 for a display at O'Hare International Airport.

 Move to Aurora

 It moved to the Aurora Municipal Airport in Sugar Grove, Illinois within a year.
 Not long thereafter, in 1999, the museum announced a partnership with the Bannockburn Corporation to create the Ageless Classics Transportation Museum to display the latter's collection of classic cars.